ESA-APEx/apex_geospatial_explorer_configs/workshop/workshop.md

 * View this guide [here](https://raw.githubusercontent.com/ESA-APEx/apex_geospatial_explorer_configs/refs/heads/workshop-notes/workshop/workshop.md)
 * Edit this guide [here](https://github.com/ESA-APEx/apex_geospatial_explorer_configs/edit/workshop-notes/workshop/workshop.md)

+## About this workshop
+### Scope
+* This workshop is about the **Geospatial Explorer Configuration Builder** that is used to create configurations for the GE
+* **WE WILL** be covering most of its capabilities building a completely new configuration from scratch, connecting to various data sources (e.g. COGS, FlatGeoBuffs etc) and services (WMS / WMTS / STAC)
+* **WE WILL NOT** be covering how those data sources and services themselves are created, configured, or managed.
+* The APEx interopability guidelines provide details of pre-requisites or best practices for those data sources / services, and existing tools and knowledge of appropriately experience professionals should be able to meet those
+* The *only* data type that is a bit more specific to the GE are statistics.
+Whilst these use a standard geospatial data format (FlatGeoBuff), the way in which that data is structured within those files _is_ important.
+In this workshop we will add some statistics datasets that have been prepared already, but the preparation of those statistics will need to be covered in a separate session.

+### Pre-requisites
+* There are no specific technical pre-requisites, although a second monitor will be useful to follow along
+* In terms of pre-requisite knowledge it is assumed that attendees have some basic knowledge of the concepts of
+- Geospatial data, primarily raster (we use COGS, but detailed knowledge of them is) and vector
+- Geospatial web serices, such as WMS, WMTS and XYZ services
+- Spatio Temporal Asset Catalogues (STAC), and the concepts of *collections, items and assets*
+* If delegates are not familiar with the above, the workshop is still applicable, but there may be some areas which might require some more detailed explanation

 ## Part 1 - Mastering the basics

 ###  1.1 Key concepts